Antenatal Care (ANC)

 Of the 50 essential interventions for reproductive, maternal, newborn and child health for which there is evidence of effectiveness and which can be expected to have a significant impact on maternal, newborn and child survival; 16 (including the specific components of the antenatal care package) are expected to be implemented as part of antenatal care.
 These are meant to be implemented as a continuum of care during and after pregnancy.
 Antenatal care should be integrated i.e. inclusive of the recognition and management of malaria, HIV/AIDS and tuberculosis and the provision of ‘routine’ obstetric care, and differentiated i.e meeting the specific health needs of mothers and their unborn babies.

-During antenatal care conditions that may lead to complications of childbirth, maternal mortality, stillbirth and neonatal death can be prevented, identified and managed.
+During antenatal care, conditions that may lead to complications of childbirth, maternal mortality, stillbirth and neonatal death can be prevented, identified and managed.
 Good care during and after pregnancy is important for the health of both the mother and the baby.
-Antenatal care links the woman and her family with the formal health system, has the potential to improve health during pregnancy for both the mother and her unborn baby, increase the probability of the mother receiving skilled birth attendance, essential newborn care and postnatal care.
+Antenatal care links the woman and her family with the formal health system, has the potential to improve health during pregnancy for both the mother and her unborn baby, and increase the probability of the mother receiving skilled birth attendance, essential newborn care and postnatal care.

 The term ‘postnatal’ is used for all issues pertaining to the mother and the baby after birth.
 The postnatal period begins immediately after the birth of the baby and extends up to six weeks (42 days) after birth.
 (WHO 2010)